A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Abstract

 \section{Abstract}

 In this paper we will consider distributed Linear-Quadratic Optimal Control Problems dealing with Advection-Diffusion PDEs for high values of the P\'eclet number.
 In this situation, computational instabilities occur, both for steady and unsteady cases.
 A Streamline Upwind Petrov–Galerkin technique is used in the optimality system to overcome these unpleasant effects.
-We will apply a finite element method discretization in a \textit{optimize-then-discretize} approach.
-For the parabolic case, a space-time framework will be considered and stabilization will also occur in the bilinear forms involving time derivatives.
+We will apply a finite element method discretization in an \textit{optimize-then-discretize} approach. {Concerning the parabolic case, a stabilized space-time framework will be considered and stabilization will also occur in both bilinear forms involving time derivatives}.
 Then we will build Reduced Order Models on this discretization procedure and two possible settings can be analyzed: whether or not stabilization is needed in the online phase, too.
-In order to build the reduced bases for state, control, and adjoint variables we will consider a Proper Orthogonal Decomposition algorithm in a partitioned approach.
-The discussion is supported by computational experiments, where relative errors between the FEM and ROM solutions are studied together with the respective computational times.
+In order to build the reduced bases for state, control, and adjoint variables we will consider a Proper Orthogonal Decomposition algorithm in a partitioned approach. {It is the first time that Reduced Order Models are applied to stabilized parabolic problems in this setting.} The discussion is supported by computational experiments, where relative errors between the FEM and ROM solutions are studied together with the respective computational times.